pd95/SwiftUI-Sidebar/README.md

 The goal for my example project was to:

-- have a sidebar, remembering its current selection and highlighting it accordingly
+- have a sidebar, remembering its current selection and highlighting it accordingly (as described by [Apples HIG](https://developer.apple.com/design/human-interface-guidelines/ios/views/split-views/))
-- content is a regular Master/Detail respectively Primary/Supplemental view, also remembering the current list selection
+- content is a regular Master/Detail respectively Primary/Secondary view, also remembering the current list selection

 These seem rather basic goals, but most of them are not easily achieved with the examples and blog posts I've found so far.